Dr-Blank/Kalaa/content/posts/pha-vs-fa-gujarati-pronunciation/index.md

 ### The "Pha" Void in English

-Standard English doesn't really have the /pʰ/ sound as a distinct phoneme in the same way Gujarati does.
-The 'ph' in English words like "philosophy" or "physics" is pronounced /f/.
+Standard English doesn't really have the {{< ipa "pʰ" >}} sound as a distinct phoneme in the same way Gujarati does.
+The 'ph' in English words like "philosophy" or "physics" is pronounced {{< ipa "f" >}}.
 When English speakers (or those heavily influenced by English phonology) encounter Gujarati sounds, they might map them to the closest English equivalent.

 ### The Transliteration Trap (રોમન લિપિનું ગૂંચવણ - Roman Lipi nu Gunchvan)

 This, I believe, is a major culprit.
 When Gujarati is written in the Roman (Latin) script, **ફ** is almost universally transliterated as "pha."

-* English words starting with "ph-" (e.g., photo, pharmacy, phenomenon) are pronounced with an /f/ sound.
+* English words starting with "ph-" (e.g., photo, pharmacy, phenomenon) are pronounced with an {{< ipa "f" >}} sound.
-* Naturally, when people see Gujarati words like "ફરી" written as "phari," they might instinctively pronounce the "ph" as /f/, leading to "fari."
+* Naturally, when people see Gujarati words like "ફરી" written as "phari," they might instinctively pronounce the "ph" as {{< ipa "f" >}}, leading to "fari."
 * This habit then transfers back to when they speak or even read Gujarati in its native script.
 The visual cue of "ph" from English overrides the original Gujarati sound.
 * Furthermore, now that 'fa' is used in speaking it has now started being written as such, for e.g. 'fari' instead of 'phari', further exacerbating the issue.